One year, no alcohol

 Meet John.
-John and Club Soda crossed paths when through cyber space, we stumbled on a similar enthusiasm for changing drinking behaviour to reach potentials.
+John and Club Soda crossed paths through cyberspace, we stumbled on a similar enthusiasm for changing drinking behaviour to reach potentials.
 Earlier in October John has embarked on a journey – to stop drinking for 12 months in order to accomplish some of the things he wants to achieve for the next year.
-Across a series of blogs throughout the year John will share his experiences, with the first one today, right at the start of this new personal challenge.
+In this blog, John talks about his one year no alcohol challenge.

 I’ve given up alcohol for a year.
 Sometimes I have to say that slowly to myself so it actually sinks in.
 This isn’t a New Year resolution whim which I set myself in January.
 It wasn’t even on my agenda back then.
 In fact, my latest personal challenge is only four weeks old, having consumed my last pint on October 19th.